LiterallyTheOne/LiterallyTheOne.github.io/site/content/posts/2025_08_03/index.md

 Today, I was planning to give other models a try.
 Each model requires its own preprocesses, train_transforms, and validation_transforms.
-I think of the steps of a deep learning project like below:
+I think of the steps of a deep learning project as below:

 ![deep_learning](deep_learning.drawio.svg)

-So, in this way of thinking, model has no idea about preprocessing and transforms before it.
+So, in this way of thinking, the model has no idea about preprocessing and transforms before it.
 Which is a really great and modular way to think about that.
-But, when you want to try different approaches it is a little bit troublesome.
+But when you want to try different approaches, it is a little bit troublesome.

 ## My Approach

 To solve this problem, I have defined a class called `GigaModel`.
 This model consists of `preprocessors`, `train_transforms`, `validation_transforms`.
-It is like a bundle and in the future when I look out the charts, I can track the approach that I used way better.
+It is like a bundle, and in the future, when I look at the charts, I can track the approach that I used way better.
-So, The method looks like something below:
+So, the method looks like something below:

 ![giga_model](giga_model.drawio.svg)

-The code of it, is like below:
+The code for it is like below:

 ```python
 class GigaModel: